 The biggest factor causing the price increase is Enterprise Shield.

-Enterprise Shield is basically the ‘DJI Care Refresh‘ version for the Enterprise Line of product.
+Enterprise Shield is basically the ‘DJI Care Refresh‘ version for the Enterprise Line of products.
 It’s a One-year protection/replacement program for your drone.

 This means, if you, or someone else, crashes it, knocks it off a truck, drops it, or the unit has any type of failure within the first year, you can have your aircraft replaced twice.
 There is, however, a small fee associated with the replacement.